nextml-code/kw6/README.rst

                 f'{position.header.frame_index}_{camera.header.camera_index}.png'
             )

-Command line tool for converting a kw6 file to a folder with png images:
+Command line tools for converting a kw6 file to videos or a folder with png images:

 .. code-block::

+    python -m kw6.to_videos path/to/kw6
     python -m kw6.to_png path/to/kw6